-- infrastructure, community assets and assets under construction depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- infrastructure, community assets and assets under construction depreciated historical cost - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.